 Use this link to access Google Scholar, and see our Google Scholar Guide for information on using this resource.

 Click on "Find it at UT" (or on an icon with similar text) to link to the electronic text of a journal article.
-Sometimes, the linking won't work out and you should see information about how to obtain a copy of the material.
+Sometimes, the linking won't get you to the text.
+If that happens, you should see a link to where you can request a copy.

 To request a copy of a paper you don't find, go to the Get a Scan form.